General Education Curriculum Overview

 Honors Colloquium Overview

 A required course in the UVU Honors Program curriculum, Colloquium engages students in a series of intellectually and culturally enriching events both on and off campus.
 These include lectures, theatrical and musical performances, daylong and overnight outdoor education trips, as well as service and research activities.
-Students must attend the once-weekly class regularly, attend all required events, at least three optional events they select during sign-up week, and participate in a research group / service project of their choosing.
+Students must attend the once-weekly class regularly, attend all required events, at least three optional events they select during the sign-up week, and participate in a research group/service project of their choosing.

 • Introduce students to excellence in cultural expression in Utah